 The key is to do thorough research before you take a final call.
-Even if you are considering a subwoofer that is not manufactured by a known brand, if it comes highly recommended, dig further and ask questions.
+Even if you are considering a subwoofer not manufactured by a known brand, if it comes highly recommended, dig further and ask questions.
 If you are happy with what you have found, then there is no problem in going for a subwoofer that does not come from an established brand.

-While 100 watts may sound like a lot, it is not such a high wattage when it comes to subs.
-There are subs of higher wattage, like 300 to 500, that are easily available in the market and do not cost a lot of money.
+While 100 watts may sound like a lot, it is not such a high wattage for subs.
+Some subs of higher wattage, like 300 to 500, are readily available in the market and do not cost much money.

 Front Firing vs Bottom Firing

 The point of a subwoofer is to provide a deep bass sound so that even when the speaker is at a low frequency, the sound design can be heard the way it was meant to be.
-For this reason, no matter where you place the subwoofer in the room, its effects can be felt from anywhere as the low-frequency sound is too soft to hear but you can feel it in the thumping of your chest — that is the sound of the bass.
-For this reason, a subwoofer does not necessarily have to be front facing as the listener is not required to get the low-frequency sound directly.
+For this reason, no matter where you place the subwoofer in the room, its effects can be felt from anywhere as the low-frequency sound is too soft to hear, but you can feel it in the thumping of your chest — that is, the sound of the bass.
+For this reason, a subwoofer does not necessarily have to be front-facing, as the listener is not required to get the low-frequency sound directly.

-Sure, if you are on a tight budget, you will get what you pay for.
+If you are on a tight budget, you will get what you pay for.
 But that does not justify being exploited.

 In several of the cons of the products mentioned above, a consistent complaint has been about durability.
-It is one of the biggest let downs if a product, that offers decent performance, does not stay true to its promise of durability.
+It is one of the biggest letdowns if a product that offers decent performance does not stay true to its promise of durability.

 Sure, you deserve the best sound an electronic device can offer, but at what cost?

-As is evident from the buying guide, it is important to know the purpose of the subwoofer before you buy it.
+As is evident from the buying guide, it is essential to know the purpose of the subwoofer before you buy it.
 So if you want a subwoofer for your home theater or a subwoofer for your car, you should know beforehand so you know what you are looking for when you venture out into the market.